From 2021 to 2023, up to 700 graduate primary school teachers will have the opportunity to take part in a new program to support graduate teachers.

 - access to new and specialised professional development

-- expanding Graduate Teacher Conferences to include teachers in their second year of teaching in all areas.
+- expansion of Graduate Teacher Conferences to include teachers in their second year of teaching in all areas.

 Support for participating schools

-The Department will give schools extra funding to help reduce scheduled duties for graduate teachers and their mentors taking part in the pilot.
+The Department will provide participating schools with additional funding to help reduce scheduled duties for graduate teachers and their mentors.

-- a 20 per cent reduction in the scheduled duties for each first-year graduate teacher starting in 2021 and 2022
+- a 20 per cent reduction in face-to-face teaching for each first-year graduate teacher starting in 2021 and 2022

-- a 10 per cent reduction in the scheduled duties for each second-year graduate teacher employed in 2022 and 2023
+- a 10 per cent reduction in face to face teaching for each second-year graduate teacher employed in 2022 and 2023

-- a 5 per cent reduction, per graduate teacher, in scheduled duties for mentors throughout the pilot
+- a 5 per cent reduction, per graduate teacher, in face to face teaching for mentors throughout the pilot

 Information for principals

-The reduction in scheduled duties gives graduate teachers more opportunity to work with experienced teachers in:
+The reduction in face to face teaching will provide graduate teachers increased opportunity to work with experienced teachers in:

 - obtaining materials for future lessons/units of work